SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 coronavirus was selectively killing people in East Asia until all those who didn't have the resistance mutations were dead.

-__Conclusion:__ The coronavirus pandemic lasted from 25,000 years ago to 5,000 years ago, or in other words, _it lasted for 20,000 years._
+__Conclusion:__ The coronavirus pandemic lasted from 25,000 years ago to 5,000 years ago.
+Or, in other words, _it lasted for 20,000 years._

 __Note well that figure:__ just "riding it out" will take potentially _forever_.
 Fortunately, we have more resources than our ancient ancestors.
 They could only engage in some minor